ceviche11/Unit-10-HW-/README.md

 Within the project file, you can also view my recommendations based on projections for sales data next quarter.
 Base, worst-case, and best-case values can allow Mercadolibre to plan for all scenarios as it delivers e-commerce solutions for others.

+Take a look inside my work file to view my answers to the company's questions about its search data, stock performance, and sales.